exasim-project/foam-format/README.md

 Install with pip install . and run foam-format <file_or_folder>

 ## Caveats / WIP
-- Currently header files are not automatically formated
+- Currently header files are not automatically formatted
-- Indentation of class member initilization is currently broken
 - position of endls in os needs fixing
-- indendation of namespaces
+- indentation of namespaces